 Most architects, designers and builders will offer to manage the project for you for an additional fee of 15-20 per cent of the project cost.
-This will involve making sure all materials and trades are on site and the relevant time and managing the timescale and budget.
+This will involve making sure all materials and trades are on site at the relevant time, and managing the timescale and budget.
 You may want to carry out this role yourself but it can be very time consuming.
 You could save some of the 15-20 per cent if you do.

 Where should the extension be located?

 The rear of a property is usually the best place to add a two storey extension on a terraced house or semi-detached property.

 Where a property has a large outdoor area, as many houses on a street corner do, there may be the potential to extend over two storeys at the side.
 In some instances, an extension can wrap around multiple sides of an existing property.

 If there are roof height restrictions, you could still extend into the roof space to form a one-and-a-half-storey extension.
-It may also be possible to dig down into the ground and build two storeys without effecting room height.
+It may also be possible to dig down into the ground and build two storeys without affecting room height.
 This could result in a basement level or split-level design, and can work well on a sloping site.